 Many apps can be blocked by your policy when risk levels are unacceptable and/or an app category is inappropriate for your organization.
 For more information, see Block Apps.

-To open the App Discovery report, navigate to Reporting > Additional Reports > App Discovery.
+To open the App Discovery report, navigate to Reporting > Core Reports > App Discovery.

 App Discovery data is aggregated and processed once a day so it may take up to 24 hours for new data to populate in the report.
 Logging of traffic is required for App Discovery to function.

-In App Discovery, the overview displays information about apps being used in your environment, beginning with the number of apps discovered in your environment, sorted by label.
+In App Discovery, the dashboard displays information about apps being used in your environment, beginning with the number of apps discovered in your environment, sorted by label.
 There are four labels:

 - Unreviewed—The app has not yet been assigned any label.